 Thanks to television and some of the more drama-filled divorces most of us see in the media from time to time, most people think they have a good idea about child support rules.
 The truth is that in Ontario, child support is largely dictated by the courts.
 Most of the time, it isn’t complicated – but it’s not like tv.

-This week, 4 more of the most common questions I’m asked about child support.
+This week, four of the most common questions we’re asked about child support.

 Can I get back pay for child support if the child is 18 in Ontario?